February 21, 2006

 Driver acknowledged they had limited training.

 “Nobody is perfect, there’s not a perfect soldier out there, um, and the soldiers that have been brought out there for these charges are good men, and they had to endure the most mind-boggling hardship that you can imagine for a military police officer,” said Driver, who maintains his innocence.
 “I’ll never say I did anything wrong.
 I’ll never say that.
-I did my job, I did what I was suppose to do.”
+I did my job, I did what I was supposed to do.”

 He believes it is due to the Abu Ghraib prisoner abuse scandal that he and others have recently been tried.

 “I don’t think we’re scapegoats, I think that some unfortunate things have happened, like Abu Ghraib, that’s the forefront on everybody’s mind and I think as a result of that, they went through with these cases.
-Instead of prosecuting us, instead of taking to us, or trying to take us to jail, they should have asked us, ‘What was going on over there, went wrong over there and what can we improve, how could we have improved your training before you got there?” said Driver.
+Instead of prosecuting us, instead of talking to us, or trying to take us to jail, they should have asked us, ‘What was going on over there, went wrong over there and what can we improve, how could we have improved your training before you got there?” said Driver.

 Copyright 2011 by KFOXTV.com.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.